tarantool/doc/doc/tooling/tcm/tcm_cluster_migrations.rst

 .. important::

-    Applying all saved migrations **at once in the lexicographical** order is the only way to apply migrations in |tcm|.
+    Applying all saved migrations **at once, in the lexicographical order** is the only way to apply migrations in |tcm|.
 There is no way to select a single or several migrations to apply.
     The migrations that are already applied are skipped.
-To learn how to find out a migration status, see :ref:`tcm_cluster_migrations_check`.
+To learn how to check a migration status, see :ref:`tcm_cluster_migrations_check`.

 Migrations that were created but not saved yet are not applied when you click **Apply**.